How Does the VA Rate Insomnia?

 Veterans are not exempted from sleep problems like this.
 In many cases, they struggle to sleep because of insomnia, which may or may not be connected to active-duty military service situations and conditions.

-Veterans who prove their insomnia is service-related may be eligible for sleep disorder claims.
+Veterans who prove their insomnia is service-related may be eligible for disability compensation for their sleep disorder.
 Read on to learn more.

 What Is Insomnia?